project-gemmi/gemmi/docs/mol.rst

    ATOM      9  N   GLU A   2       2.464   5.718  24.671  1.00 14.40           N
    ATOM     10  CA  GLU A   2       1.798   5.810  23.368  1.00 13.26           C

-Standard residues of protein, DNA or RNA are marked as ATOM.
+Standard residues in protein or nucleic acid polymers are marked as ATOM.
 Solvent, ligands, metals, carbohydrates, and everything else are marked as HETATM.
-What about non-standard residues of protein, DNA or RNA?
+But what about non-standard residues in a polymer?
-According to the wwPDB, they are HETATM, but some programs and crystallographers prefer to mark them as ATOM.
+According to the wwPDB, they are HETATM, though some programs and crystallographers prefer to mark them as ATOM.
 It is better not to rely on either convention.
-In particular, removing ligands and solvent cannot be done by removing all the HETATM records.
+In particular, removing ligands and solvent cannot be done by simply removing all the HETATM records.

 The next field after ATOM/HETATM is the serial number of an atom.
 The wwPDB spec limits the serial numbers to the range 1--99,999, but the popular extension called hybrid-36_ allows more atoms in the file by also using letters in this field.
-If you do not need to interpret the CONECT records, the serial number can be simply ignored.
+An alternative approach is to write longer serial numbers, trading the last two letters of HETATM and skipping the CONECT records.
+While we don't explicitly support this, such files will be read correctly because the serial numbers are only used for interpreting the CONECT records.

 Columns 13-27 describe the atom's place in the hierarchy.
 In the example above, they are: